This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 The first step in helping the public understand the importance of nursing beyond the nine month mark is education.
 Dr. Rachel Borton is working tirelessly as the director of the Bradley Universitys Family Nurse Practitioner program to help train student nurse practitioners on how to discuss the benefits of breastfeeding to their future patients.
 The next step in helping society understand the importance of breastfeeding is by removing the stigma of breastfeeding in public and extended breastfeeding.
 With these combined efforts, it is possible to create waves of change in our country including decreased healthcare costs, lower rates of disease, and a healthier, more accepting environment for all our children.

-Interested in learning more about the benefits of extended breastfeeding?
-Jump over to The Surprising Benefits of Extended Breastfeeding here on Daily Mom!
+Interested in learning more about the benefits of breastfeeding after 6 months?
+Check out The Surprising Benefits of Extended Breastfeeding

 Resources: Dr. Rachel Borton, American Academy of Pediatrics